JoelFred20/ROS-Practice/README.md

 # ROS-Practice

+1.Client_node.cpp
-1.Client implementation for the "add_two_ints" ROS service.
+ Client implementation for the "add_two_ints" ROS service.

     1.First, the necessary header files are included - "ros/ros.h" for the ROS system and "beginner_tutorials/AddTwoInts.h" for the service message definition.